Mansi242401/SQL-Ecommerce-data-analysis/README.md

 1. Access and explore the ecommerce database.
 2. Analyze and optimize marketing channels ([Traffic Source Analysis](https://github.com/Mansi242401/SQL-Ecommerce-data-analysis/blob/main/Traffic_source_analysis.md)), website performance ([Website Performance Analysis](https://github.com/Mansi242401/SQL-Ecommerce-data-analysis/blob/main/analyzing_website_performance.md)), and the product portfolio.
+3. Use website traffic and website performance data to tell a growth story of the company that has been live for 8 months ([Company's growth story]())

 ## Database Overview